A dynamical algorithm to compute hyperbolic Julia sets in polynomial time

 \subsection{Overhead/first step computation}

-In this subsection we build the ``first step'' of our poly-time algorithm; this step is independent of the desired precision ($2^N$-approximation of $J_p$).
+In this subsection, we build the ``first step'' of our poly-time algorithm.
+This step is independent of the desired precision ($2^N$-approximation of $J_p$).
 In other words, once the polynomial is identified, this part of the algorithm runs once, and halts if $p$ is hyperbolic.
-Its results can then be used for any $2^N$-approximation of the corresponding Julia set.
-For readability we split this initial algorithm in several parts.
-First we build a collection of boxes containing $J$ on which the map is expanding.
+Its results can then be used for the $2^N$-approximation of the corresponding Julia set, for any $N$.
+For readability, we split this initial algorithm in several parts.
+First, we show how to build a collection of boxes containing $J$ on which the map is expanding.